-The most prominent businesses in Baltimore relied heavily on asbestos in Baltimore were manufacturing plants, shipyards, construction, paper mills, and steel corporations.
-People who developed toxic diseases are now fighting back with the help of experienced Baltimore mesothelioma lawyers.
+The most prominent Baltimore businesses that relied heavily on asbestos were manufacturing plants, shipyards, construction, paper mills, and steel corporations.
+People who developed asbestos cancer are now fighting back with the help of experienced Baltimore mesothelioma lawyers.

 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in Baltimore, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.